A festive dip that’s perfect for saltine toffee lovers! Ultra creamy chocolate with Heath toffee bits and dipped with your favorite salty crackers.

 Christmas Crack Dip

-Add Christmas Crack dip to a serving bowl of your choice.
-If desired, decorate top with more Heath toffee bits and sprinkles.
-Serve dip immediately with saltine crackers.
+- Transfer Christmas crack dip to a serving bowl and top with more toffee bits and festive sprinkles.
+Serve immediately with saltine crackers for dipping.